-The Walt Disney Family Museum encompasses three renovated buildings at the Presidio in San Francisco It is not owned by the now media/theme park giant that is Disney, but is instead run by a group of Walt Disney’s heirs and family members.
+The Walt Disney Family Museum encompasses three renovated buildings at the Presidio in San Francisco It is not owned by the theme park giant that is Disney, but is instead run by a group of Walt Disney’s heirs and family members.

 The museum lets visitors explore in detail the artistic, technological and societal accomplishments of the man who founded the Walt Disney empire, Walt Disney.
 You will get a chance to understand and assess all aspects of Walt Disney’s work, as well as the history of the man himself.

 In the lobby of the museum, you will have the chance to review awards garnered by Disney during his life, including Academy Awards for several of his films and the Presidential Medal of Freedom.